Unwrap the festive fun at Bruce’s this December... Discover the Christmas magic!

 These 8 areas cover a whole range of topics, from the variety of people that they see to sounds and places to introduce your puppy to.
 The more you will do, the more you will get out of it.

-1 – Different Types of People
+1 – Show Your Dog Different Types of People

 Your dog will see many different people in its lifetime.
 To make sure that they are happy and friendly towards everyone they meet, it is important you socialise them with a wide variety of people.
+This includes:

 Everyday sounds in the home can be quite scary to a puppy who has never heard them before…especially the loud ones.
 To stop them from becoming anxious and fearful, it is helpful to introduce them to each of the below sounds regularly.
 This can help with unwanted behaviour like excessive barking later on down the line.